UofT-DSI/sql/02_activities/assignments/DC_Cohort/Assignment2.md

 **HINT**: you might need to use INSTR(product_name,'-') to find the hyphens.
 INSTR will help split the column.

+2. Filter the query to show any product_size value that contain a number with REGEXP.

 <div align="center">-</div>

 #### UNION